GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 We will not go into detail about the proof, but notice that the important steps are handled by custom automation.
-Namely we use the commands `prove_refinement_match_letRecM_l` and `prove_refinement` to handle refinments with and without recursion (respectively).
+Namely we use the commands `prove_refinement_match_letRecM_l` and `prove_refinement` to handle refinements with and without recursion (respectively).
 The rest of the proof, consists of discharging simple inequalities and a couple of trivial entailments, where the left hand side is an error (and thus entails anything).